WoSea/MarsXamarin/MISSION1.md

-# Mission 1: Connecting a bot to Xamarin
+# Mission 1: Connecting to a bot

 ## Introduction
 In this mission, we will be connecting to a bot built in NodeJS and the Microsoft Bot Framework.
 Bots built using the Microsoft Bot Framework have a Direct Line channel.